My Original Bike

 Finally, she gets her long awaited restoration...

-Many things had been filled and painted in the frame to cover Kawasaki's crap welding and bracketry, then I had the frame metal sprayed and painted hammerite green!
-Yuk!
-The things you do when you're young.
-Nuts and bolts were the worst things to replace, I had chucked the standard size originals back in the late seventies and replaced them with a CDS screw kit in a tub, stupid!
+Many things had been filled to cover Kawasaki's crap welding and bracketry, The things you do when you're young.
+Original nuts and bolts were binned back in the seventies and replaced with a CDS screw kit in a tub!

 Absolutely everything (and I mean everything) was stripped right down to it's underwear.

-This was bleedin' hard work, only a few done in an evening, start with file, progressively done lengthways then spun then lengthways again, then with finer and finer emery cloth until the final polish with wire wool and off to the plating bath, nipples were also cleaned up, after plating they went into a chromate solution to colour the new zinc yellow.
+This was bleedin' hard work, with only a few per evening done, filed lengthways then spun then lengthways again, then with finer emery cloth until a final polish with wire wool and plate.
+Nipples were also plated then put in a yellow chromate solution.

 She was starting to come back to life but then the restoration stalled due to a house move and lack of finance so she looked pretty much like this for almost two years.